Lime Cake from Scratch

 Lime Extract vs. Lime Simple Syrup

 One thing that we discovered in our experimenting is that it is difficult to achieve a strong lime flavored cake from lime juice and zest alone.

 We found the same for our favorite lemon cake recipe but we had lemon extract to bump up the flavor.

 However, lime extracts are much more difficult to find, especially locally.
-We wondered if adding a bit of lime jello would be the answer-- but it wasn't.... the flavor was too artificial.
+We wondered if adding a bit of lime jello would be the answer-- with some cakes, it is a great option.
+However, with this recipe, we don't recommend it (the flavor was a bit too artificial).